solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 There is more to LLMs than text generation.
 It is also possible to generate images from text descriptions.
 Having images as a modality can be highly useful in a number of areas from MedTech, architecture, tourism, game development and more.
-In this chapter, we will look into the two most popular image generation models, DALL-E and Midjourney.
+In this chapter, we will investigate the two most popular image generation models, DALL-E and Midjourney.
 DALL-E and Midjourney allow you to use prompts to generate images.